 6.1 Work Ahead

 Because although writers operate differently, a writer that finds their ‘groove’ can become unstoppable and produce many high-quality blog posts in line with:

-Blogging goals (discussed earlier), and
+- Blogging goals (discussed earlier)

-Standards (discussed earlier).
+- Standards (discussed earlier).

 6.2 Use Templates

 Templates ‘minimise’ the time it takes to craft a blog post and this means you can blog more consistently.
 And these templates can range from:

 Templates work in blogging because they follow the principle of not reinventing the wheel (for each blog post).

-Select an idea (that is already working), and
+- Select an idea (that is already working), and

-Where the work has been done (for you).
+- Where the work has been done (for you).

 6.3 Streamline Some Stuff

-And we are talking about ‘your life.’
+And we are talking about streamlining ‘your life.’
 Because if you are:

-Running around all day cleaning
+- Running around all day cleaning

-Constantly attending to your pets, or
+- Constantly attending to your pets

-Just out of control (in your life) generally…
+- Just out of control (in your life) generally

 And you can start with: This simple guide by MindValley

 And then check out: 12 morning and evening routines by Zapier

 Then (finally) go to this resource: How to make a daily routine to become your best self.

 Phase 7: Mastering the Art of Having Fun